NaveenJunjur/My_Portfolio/Tableau_Projects/02-Goodreads Dashboard/README.md

 ## Goodreads Dashboard

-This Tableau dashboard showcases essential Key Performance Indicators (KPIs) related to HR Anlaytics.
-It offers a range of interactive filters, allowing users to customize views based on specific criteria.
+This Tableau dashboard presents vital Key Performance Indicators (KPIs) focusing on Goodreads Anlaysis.
+Equipped with a variety of interactive filters, users can tailor their views to meet specific requirements.

-With intuitive legends and color-coded visualizations, users can easily interpret the data at a glance.
-The dashboard is designed to be user-friendly, enabling stakeholders to drill down into details, apply filters, and gain actionable insights effortlessly.
+With clear legends and color-coded charts, data interpretation becomes straightforward.
+The dashboard emphasizes user-friendliness, allowing stakeholders to delve into data nuances, employ filters, and extract meaningful insights with ease.

 ### Dashboard Preview